b-bellecour/incapsula-fetcher/README.md

 - ./export_incap.py
 - Enter a start date and an end date (Since the incapsula's API is pretty slow I recommend not to exceed one month)
+- Input a website Number
+- Wait the fetching to be done.
 - The output will be a Json file, 100 events max per line.

 ### 3 - Parsing the json file to a human/splunk friendly file